On the Power of Differentiable Learning versus PAC and SQ Learning: Simulating bSQTM with bSGDNN : Proof of Lemma

 So, assume that this has held so far.
 In the current timestep all of the output control vertices except those designated for this timestep are set to $0$, and the ones designated for this timestep are set to the value chosen by the computation component.
 The weights of the edges from the current output control vertices still have their original values because the only way they could not is if they had been set to nonzero values before.
 The edges from the other output control vertices to the output have no effect on its value so the primary output control vertices as a whole make a contribution of $\pm (1+2\rho)$ as chosen by the computation component to the output.
 Meanwhile, there at most $(p\log_2(1/\tau)+3)$ copies of $Q$ or $Q'$ that have $v_c$ set to $0$ for any sample, so the computation component can compute the contribution they make to the output and use the secondary output control vertices for the timestep to cancel it out.
 So, the input to the output vertex will be exactly what we wanted it to be, which means that the copies of $Q$ and $Q'$ will update in the manner given by \cref{memLem}.
 That in turn means that the query subgraphs will update in the desired manner and the computation component will be able to determine valid values for the queries the $\bSQTMA$ algorithm would have made.
 None of the edges in or to the computation component will change by \cref{noisy_em1}, and none of the edges from the computation component to any of the copies of $v_c$ or any output control vertices will change because they are always at flat parts of their activation functions.
 So, the net behaves as described.
 That means that the net continues to be able to make queries, perform arbitrary efficient computations on the results of those queries, and output the result of an arbitrary efficient computation.

 Once it is done training the compuation component can use the final output control vertex to make the net output $0$ or $1$ based on the current input and the valuesof the previous queries.
 This process takes $k$ steps to run, and uses a polynomial number of query subgraphs per step.
-Any Turing machine can be converted into a circuit with size polynomial in the number of steps it runs for, so this can all be done by a net of size polynomial in the parameters.\info{This is updated now, but I should probably check it.} \end{proof}
+Any Turing machine can be converted into a circuit with size polynomial in the number of steps it runs for, so this can all be done by a net of size polynomial in the parameters. \end{proof}